MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/analyze-revenue-outcome-using-predictive-forecasting.md

 The **Prediction** column shows the predicted revenue for each seller and manager.
 Predictions are based on the **Status** field of an opportunity.
 To optimize the accuracy of the predictions, ensure the **Forecast Category** values are kept in sync with the **Status** field.
 For the out-of-the-box forecast category, a workflow ensures that when an opportunity is closed as **Won** or **Lost**, the forecast category is updated with the proper value.

 > [!NOTE]
-> If sufficient data isn't available for predictive forecasting, the column is empty and an error message is displayed.
+> If sufficient data isn't available for predictive forecasting, an error message is displayed and the **Prediction** column is left empty.

 ### Prerequisites